Wabinab/Xenoblade-Chronicles-3-The-Book/src/17_valdi.md

 (After the finished the battle and traveled to yet another location.)

 The ground looked metallic, like those inside the ferronis from Colony 4.
 There were hexagonal prism-shaped chests/boxes placed around the edges.
-This looks like a barren valley to the writer, light had difficulty penetrating into this location, a narrow valley.
+This looks like a barren valley to the translator, light had difficulty penetrating into this location, a narrow valley.

 Noah: "What is this place?"